cshepp/Kasai/readme.md

 // >>  ['Thomas Alva Edison', 'Nikola Tesla']
 ```

-For more examples, see the `examples` folder.
+For more examples, see the `docs` folder.